Economy:

 Second Amendment:

 The second amendment speaks for itself.
 I will uphold that amendment!
-It was plain and simple when it was written and I believe it should be plain and simple in its application.

 Social Security: